adrianHards/chitter/README.md

 YET TO IMPLEMENT

 As a User
-So that I can stay constantly tapped in to Chitter
+So that I can stay tapped in to Chitter
 I want to receive an email if I am tagged in a Peep
 ```